RubusFruticosus74/dokos/README.md

 # dokos
-test of the dokos ERP
+test of the dokos ERP using docker